 - Cigarette smoking

-As part of the physical exam, your doctor will do a thorough check of your abdomen and chest, as well as a rectal exam, to look for any sign of bleeding.
+As part of the physical exam, your doctor will do a thorough check of your abdomen and chest, as well as a rectal exam, to look for signs of bleeding.
 A blood test will check to see if you are anemic.
-These tests make sure that you have not had bleeding you don’t know about (called occult bleeding).
+These tests help ensure you have not been bleeding unknowingly (called occult bleeding).

-If there are no signs of bleeding and your symptoms are mild, your doctor may have you try medications that reduce stomach acid.
+If there are no signs of bleeding and your symptoms are mild, your doctor may put you on medication to reduce stomach acid.
 If your symptoms persist or get worse despite the medication, further testing is needed.

 You will have 1 of 2 tests to identify an ulcer:

-Other tests that may be performed to look for H. pylori include a blood test checking for antibodies to this organism, a breath test after drinking a substance called urea, and a stool test looking for the bacteria.
+Your doctor may perform other tests to look for H. pylori , including a blood test checking for antibodies to this organism, a breath test after drinking a substance called urea, and a stool test looking for the bacteria.
 The breath test, which is the least invasive, is at least 95% accurate.

 Preventing NSAID-related ulcers means finding different medications or alternative approaches to relieve your pain.
 Talk to your doctor about your options.
 If you have to take NSAIDs for a long time, your doctor may consider prescribing another medication to prevent the development of ulcers.
 This medicine may include an H2 blocker or a proton pump inhibitor, which reduce stomach acid.

-You can also make lifestyle changes that make you less prone to get an ulcer from either NSAIDs or H. pylori.
+You can also make lifestyle changes that make you less prone to develop an ulcer from either NSAIDs or H. pylori .

-The main goals for treating a peptic ulcer include getting rid of the underlying cause (particularly H. pylori infection or use of NSAIDs), preventing further damage and complications, and reducing the risk of recurrence.
-Medication is almost always needed to alleviate symptoms and must be used to eradicate H. pylori.
+The main goals for treating a peptic ulcer include getting rid of the underlying cause (particularly H. pylori infection, use of NSAIDs, and reducing stress levels), preventing further damage and complications, and reducing the risk of recurrence.
+Medication is almost always needed to alleviate symptoms and must be used to eradicate H. pylori .
 Surgery is required for certain serious or life-threatening complications of peptic ulcers and may be considered if medications are not working.
 Even with medications, many lifestyle factors, including making changes in your diet, are important.
-Certain herbs, acupuncture, or homeopathy be helpful additions to usual medical care.
+Certain herbs, acupuncture, or homeopathy may be helpful additions to usual medical care.

 Doctors used to recommend eating bland foods with milk and only small amounts of food with each meal.
-Now we know that such a diet isn’t needed to treat ulcers.
+Now we know that such a diet is not needed to treat ulcers.
 Dietary and other lifestyle measures that should help include:

-- Eat a diet rich in fiber, especially from fruits and vegetables.
+- A diet rich in fiber, especially from fruits and vegetables.
 This may reduce your risk of developing an ulcer in the first place and speed your recovery if you already have one.